ConstructStudios/AbilityItems/README.md

 <p align="center">
   <b>Description:</b><br>
-Welcome to the GenBucket Plugin Page.
-This plugin is about generating walls with specified blocks with just a bucket.
-This plugin is very suitable for Faction servers because they can create walls conveniently.
+Welcome to the AbilityItems Plugin Page.
+This plugin is about ability items with specified ability  to use for killing.
+This plugin is very suitable for Faction, PvP, KitPvP servers because they special ability conveniently.

 - <h3>Preview</h3>
 ![AB](https://user-images.githubusercontent.com/62724481/175437067-c0fd2a0f-86fe-493d-9887-242971dc6756.png)